 Measure Progress

+To realign instruction.
 Administer Formative Survey 2 and use the results to revise your plan for each student as necessary.

 To obtain a summative measure.
 Administer Formative Survey 2 and compare the results on both surveys to quantify each student’s progress.